mavam/libbf/README.md

 Each Bloom filter inherits from the abstract base class `bloom_filter`, which provides addition and lookup via the virtual functions `add` and `lookup`.
-These functions take an `object` as argument, which is a lightweight view over sequential data that can be hashed.
+These functions take an *object* as argument, which serves a light-weight view over sequential data for hashing.

 For example, if you can create a basic Bloom filter with a desired false-positive probability and capacity as follows: